 PEX Pipe Pros and Cons

-- Easy to Cut: While copper is easy to cut with a rotating tub cutter, PEX is even easier.
+- Easy to cut: While copper is easy to cut with a rotating tub cutter, PEX is even easier.
 A razor blade-equipped rotational cutter makes quick work of PEX in just a few turns.
-Or, even easier, you can cut it with a scissors-type of cutter.
+Or, even easier, you can cut it with a scissors-type of the cutter.

 - Bendable: Half-inch diameter PEX can make 5-inch radius turns without the application of heat.
 On straight runs, it has moderate wiggle room without radius supports.